wolfberryllc/MetaIoT-Cloud/CONTRIBUTING.md

 <h1>Rules for Contributing</h1>

-1. Fork the Repository
+1. Fork the repository
+2. Star the repository
-2. Follow us on Twitter @WolfberryLlc for updates
+3. Follow us on Twitter @WolfberryLlc and discussions here on Github for updates.